-Section 3.
-Special Meetings.
+Section III - Special Meetings.
 The chairman of the Board of Directors may call special meetings of the Association and/or the Board of Directors.

-Section 4.
-Quorum.
-A majority of all Active Members of the Association represented in person or by proxy shall constitute a quorum of a meeting of Members except on such matters on which concurrence of a greater number is required by law or these Bylaws.
+Section IV - Quorum.
+A majority of all Primary Members of the Association represented in person or by proxy shall constitute a quorum of a meeting of Members except on such matters on which concurrence of a greater number is required by law or these Bylaws.

-Section 5.
-Proxies.
-Written proxies of Active Members will honored according to their terms.
+Section V - Proxies.
+Written proxies of Primary Members will honored according to their terms.

 ARTICLE VI – BOARD OF DIRECTORS

-Section 1.
-Number.
-The business and affairs of the Association shall be managed by a Board of Directors consisting of no less than seven (7) nor more than nine (9) elected directors who must be Active Members.
+Section I - Number.
+The business and affairs of the Association shall be managed by a Board of Directors consisting of no less than seven (7) nor more than nine (9) elected directors who must be Primary Members.

-Section 2.
-Tenure.
-The nine (9) directors shall be elected by the Active Members at the Annual Meeting for a three (3) year term.
+Section II - Tenure.
+The nine (9) directors shall be elected by the Primary Members at the Annual Meeting for a three (3) year term.
 No director may serve more than two (2) three (3) year terms except if nominated to be chairman at the expiration of the second term.
 A one (1) year extension shall be permitted only in that case.
 A director who has served two (2) three (3) year terms may be nominated for another seat on the Board if at least three (3) years have elapsed since the end of the most recent term.

 The Board shall elect from its membership a chairman and a vice chairman.
 They will be nominated by the Nominating Committee to serve one (1) year terms in those offices.
 The board may extend the chairman and vice-chairman terms at the end of the first term for one (1) year terms.
 A chairman cannot exceed a two year term.
 The sole requirement for the candidates is that they be a member of the Board; an employee of the company they represent; and that the company is a member of the Association in good standing.

-Section 3.
-Nominations.
-In addition to the nominees designated by the Nominating Committee, other nominees for seats on the Board of Directors may be nominated by written petition signed by no less than three (3) Members in good standing and filed in the office of the Association no less than sixty (60) days prior to the Annual Meeting of Active Members.
+Section III - Nominations.
+In addition to the nominees designated by the Nominating Committee, other nominees for seats on the Board of Directors may be nominated by written petition signed by no less than three (3) Members in good standing and filed in the office of the Association no less than sixty (60) days prior to the Annual Meeting of Primary Members.
 The Nominating Committee shall be named by the chairman of the Board and shall consist of the current chairman and the two immediate past chairmen.

-Section 4.
-Regular Meetings.
-A regular meeting of the Board of Directors shall be held without other notice than this Bylaw during the Fall Meeting and at the same place as the Annual Meeting of Active Members.
+Section IV - Regular Meetings.
+A regular meeting of the Board of Directors shall be held without other notice than this Bylaw during the Fall Meeting and at the same place as the Annual Meeting of Primary Members.
 The Board may provide by resolution the time and place for holding additional regular meetings without other notice than said resolution.

-Section 5.
-Notice.
+Section V - Notice.
 Notice of any special meeting of the Board of Directors shall be given at least five (5) days prior thereto by written notice to each director.

-Section 6.
-Quorum.
+Section VI - Quorum.
 A majority of the Board of Directors either in person or represented by written proxies shall constitute a quorum at a meeting of the Board except on such matters on which concurrence of a greater number is required by law or these Bylaws.